RevenueCat/codelab/rc/kmp/codelab.md

 ## Conclusion

-In this codelab, you’ve learned how to integrate RevenueCat’s KMP SDK, implement in-app purchases, and build paywalls in Jetpack Compose.
+In this codelab, you’ve learned how to integrate RevenueCat’s KMP SDK, implement in-app purchases, and build paywalls in Compose Multiplatform.
 Now it’s time to ship your app and make more money! 💰